Improving Feature-based Visual Localization by Geometry-Aided Matching: Introduction

-Recent works \cite{moo2018learning,zhang2019learning,xue2022efficient} propose to use a neural network to learn a function to classify inliers and outliers or to predict matching probability or directly to learn a match function \cite{sarlin2020superglue} for 2D image matching.
+Recent works \cite{moo2018learning,zhang2019learning} adopt a neural network to learn a function to classify inliers and outliers or to predict matching probability or directly to learn a match function \cite{sarlin2020superglue} for 2D image matching.
 These data-driven methods show promising results on 2D-2D feature matching.
 However, the widely used method for 2D-3D matching is still to find the nearest neighbor and followed by ratio test \cite{lowe2004distinctive, sarlin2018leveraging, sarlin2019coarse}, or some heuristic methods \cite{sattler2012improving, liu2017efficient}.
-Some recent methods \cite{sarlin2019coarse, sarlin2020superglue} establish 2D-3D correspondences by performing 2D-2D matching between the query image and all retrieved reference images.
+Some recent methods \cite{sarlin2019coarse, sarlin2020superglue, sun2021loftr, xue2022efficient} perform localization by first performing 2D-2D feature matching between the query image and all retrieved reference images and then lifting to 2D-3D correspondences.
 When localizing the query images, multiple 2D-2D feature matching is required as many times as the number of retrieved images.
 This is very time-consuming and usually takes several seconds to obtain accurate poses.
 Therefore, this type of approach is not well suited to eliminate tracking drift in AR applications timely.